jimbarritt/dotfiles/README.md

 # Jims dot files

-## Setup a new mac

-- Upgrade all the latest patches / OS
-- Install Chrome
-- Install homebrew
-- Install emacs with hombrew

-Here is where all my 'nix knowledge lies.

 The `.bashrc` file is where it all kicks off.
 This has a set of generic customisations for bash which should work on any machine.
 If there are customisations that are specific to a machine (i.e. they need a hard coded path, then this file sources the file `.bashrc_workstation`, so they can be stored there.